 In other cases, it could mean having your sister stay at your house for a week every two months so you can get away.

 If they’re willing to help, be creative and flexible.
-No solution will be perfect, but any help you can get will lessen the workload for you.
+No solution will be perfect, but any help you can get will lighten your workload.

 Check out our additional helpful tips on how to ask family to help with caregiving.